 As a Fulbright student in Ethiopia in 2012-2013, I taught a digital video course with Art Education students at Alle School of Fine Arts & Design and workshops with youth.
 I collaborated with Whiz Kids Workshop and UNDP to turn my students’ one-minute films into Season 3 of the Involve Me TV show, which aired on Ethiopian Television in spring 2013.
 Additionally, in collaboration with my students at Alle School of Arts and Design, we interviewed around 20 influential Ethiopian artists and created a promotional video for this important school.

 I began my PhD in Communication at American University in the fall of 2013, graduating in 2017.
 My research interests revolve around language & culture, media, and digital technologies in the global public sphere.
 My dissertation entitled “Digitizing Ethiopic: Coding for Linguistic Continuity in the Face of Digital Extinction” investigates the relationship between digitally-disadvantaged languages and patterns of mass extinction of language diversity.
-Her dissertation approaches global concerns through a case study focused on the Ethiopian and Eritrean languages that utilize the Ethiopic script.
+My dissertation approaches global concerns through a case study focused on the Ethiopian and Eritrean languages that utilize the Ethiopic script.
 It addresses the extent to which the script and its languages are supported in the digital sphere, including tracing the history of its inclusion in Unicode.
 It concludes with policy, governance, and advocacy recommendations to better support digitally-disadvantaged languages, in turn supporting their long-term survival.

 I am currently a Postdoctoral Research Scientist at Columbia University’s Data Science Institute, and split my time between New York City and Addis Ababa, Ethiopia.